MorbeusDesign/MorbeusDesign/README.md

   - The Lord of the Rings/The Hobbit/Rings Of Power(serie)

-##  Here's a List of some programming languages, Script, Tools & Software that I use for Work most of the time: ##
+##  Here's a List of some programming languages, Scripts, Software & Tools that I use for Work most of the Time: ##
 <br>

 <p>